ndr88/QuickSight-RLS-Manager/amplify/functions/setAccount/README.md

 # setAccount

-Lambda function that initializes or updates the account configuration in the RLS Manager database.
+**Utility Function** - Initializes or updates the account configuration in the RLS Manager database.

 ## Overview